 Pinza - Friuli Venezia Giulia

-The Pinza is a soft and delicate loaf which is not very sweet and is flavoured with lemon and orange peel.
-It is a typically from Trieste and the tradition is to consume it accompanied by a slice of ham, to break the fasting on Good Friday.
-On the surface, you can generally find a drawing of what looks like the letter Y, a symbol which recalls the passion of Christ.
+The Pinza is a soft and delicate loaf bread which is not very sweet and is flavoured with lemon and orange peel.
+This sweet treat is typically from Trieste and the tradition is to consume it accompanied by a slice of ham to break fasting on Good Friday.
+On the surface, you can generally find a drawing of what looks like the letter Y, a symbol which recalls the passion of Christ as Italy is traditionally a Catholic country.

 Salame del papa - Piedmont

 The salame del papa or chocolate salami, is a dessert with a shape reminiscent of salami.
-It is very tasty and contains typical Piedmontese ingredients such as butter, hazelnuts and cocoa.
-This is the perfect treat for Easter or any time of year.
-It's simple to prepare as it isn't cooked in the oven or leavened - just add all the ingredients together with butter and form a salami-like shape.
+This sweet treat is very tasty and contains typical Piedmontese ingredients such as butter, hazelnuts and cocoa.
+This is the perfect treat for Easter or any time of year and is loved by all the family.
+This dessert is also simple to prepare at home as it isn't cooked in the oven and is quick to make - just add all the ingredients together with butter and form a salami-like shape before leaving to set.

 Pasimata - Tuscany

 La pasimata is a Tuscan Easter cake with a long and laborious preparation (sometimes as long as 2 days!).
-Typical of Garfagnana, Lucca, it is made with few simple ingredients (flour, eggs, butter, sugar, yeast) but has a great taste, similar to panettone, but flavoured with anise and orange peel.
+Typical of Garfagnana, Lucca, it is made with few simple ingredients (flour, eggs, butter, sugar, yeast) but has a great taste, similar to panettone, but flavoured with anise and orange peel for a rich Spring flavour.

 Tortano - Lazio

 The tortano is prepared in Gaeta (Latina), in southern Lazio.
-It is a donut-shaped cake with icing sugar, egg whites and decorated with many colored sprinkles.
-It is a very simple dessert full of unique goodness, seeming almost like eating a cloud, it's so soft.
-For the different aromas, you can use almond-flavoured or citrus.
+It is a donut-shaped cake with icing sugar, egg whites and decorated with an abundance of coloured sprinkles.
+It is a very simple dessert full of unique goodness, seeming almost like eating a cloud as it's so soft.
+For the different aromas, you can use almond-flavours or citrus.
 It is important to whisk the eggs well with the sugar until they become light and fluffy, as this guarantees the right level of softness for the typical Italian dessert.

 Pastiera Napoletana - Campania

 Pastiera is the Neapolitan Easter cake par excellence, known and appreciated throughout Italy.
-It is a tart made with shortbread for the crust, and filled with wheat cooked in milk and ricotta.
+It is a tart made with shortbread for the crust, and filled with wheat cooked in milk and the traditional Italian ingredient of ricotta.
 It is often flavoured with orange peel, cinnamon, vanilla, lemon peel, candied citrus peel, orange blossom water and sometimes with pumpkin preserve.

 Pastatelle - Apulia